All sports

 What this actually means for your athlete

-About 1 in 50 HS track athletes competes in college.
+Roughly 1 in 18 HS track athletes competes in college across all NCAA divisions; only about 1 in 45 reaches D1.
 D1 scholarship budgets (12.6 men / 18 women) are sliced across an entire roster of sprinters, distance runners, jumpers, throwers, and hurdlers — meaning a typical 'scholarship' is 25–40% of cost.
 Verified Tier-1 marks open Power 4; Tier-2 marks open mid-major D1 / D2; everyone else lands at D3, NAIA, or walks on.

 Get track & field recruiting updates — free.